JAMM0118/JAMM0118/README.md

 ### Hi there 👋 I'm JAMM
-## I'm a sixth semester student at the Universidad del Valle.
+## I'm a seventh semester student at the Universidad del Valle.

 ## Sobre mí